 The majority of on-campus positions require a work study award.
 You will need to check

 the UD Blue Board to see a list of available positions.
-Most positions will usually
+Most positions will usually request that you

-meets the needs of the department.
+the needs of the department.

-Once you've received confirmation that you have been hired by a supervisor and you
+Once you've received confirmation that you have been hired by a supervisor, and you

-is a need-based award, and completion of a FAFSA is required to determine eligibility.
+need-based award, and completion of a FAFSA is required to determine eligibility.

 Work study is awarded on a first-come, first-served basis so returning students must